 Natpara (parathyroid hormone) is indicated as an adjunct to calcium and vitamin D to control hypocalcemia in patients with hypoparathyroidism.
 The DRI Capital Funds originally acquired a royalty on the European sales of Preotact (parathyroid hormone) in 2007.
 Preotact was voluntarily withdrawn from the market in 2014 and the compound was redeveloped and commercialized for its current indication under the Natpara brand in 2015.
-Natpara is globally marketed by Takeda.
+Natpara is globally marketed by a subsidiary of Takeda Pharmaceutical Company Limited ("Takeda").

 Under the terms of the Natpara agreement, royalties are payable on the worldwide sales of the product; however, we believe the U.S. market represents the majority of product sales.

-As a result of manufacturing and delivery related difficulties, Takeda has ceased product sales in the United States and is working with the FDA to resupply Natpara.
+In September 2019, as a result of manufacturing and delivery-related difficulties related to rubber particulates originating from the rubber septum of the Natpara cartridge that led to its recall in the United States, Takeda ceased product sales in the United States.